Dragons (Biology)

 Dragons live in the following areas;

-• Much of Concurrent Skies is barren and not suitable for dragon inhabitants, thus quite uninhabited.
+Much of Concurrent Skies is barren and not suitable for dragon inhabitants, thus quite uninhabited.
+This island is primarily inhabited for mining operations.

 Egg (Average of 6 months)